 What if I don't own my home, can you still help me in a rental?

 Have no fear, I have a number of ways that you can receive professional support on a tight budget.
-Making your home a space that you love both visually and functionally does not happen overnight nor does it come for free.
-Thankfully, I offer organization power sessions for folks that need organizational help and ideas.
-And for clients who are looking for design help, my Design Consultation, Designer On Call service and Online Interior Design packages are all extremely valuable ways you can receive the support and help from a professional on a budget.
+Thankfully, my Organization services are available to any budget and if you just want a few hours of my assistance, we can make that happen!
+And for clients who are looking for design help, my Design Consultation and Designer On Call packages are great ways to receive valuable support on a smaller scale.
 I'll be able to help you figure out what the best service offering is for you once we complete your 15-minute complimentary discovery call.

 What if my budget is very small?

 There are many different factors that come into play when coming up with a budget for a design project.
 First things first, you have to ask yourself what cosmetic changes, if any, are you looking to make?
 Are you looking to tear down walls or gut a kitchen or bath?
 I can't speak for the cost of structural changes but I can help guide you on the cost of furnishings and finish materials.
 Below are budget breakdowns that suggest the cost for furnishings for low, mid and high priced furnishings.
 Please note these are all estimated costs and certainly different factors can play into the price of an item - fabric choice, material finish, size, functionality and of course retailer/vendor can all determine how much something costs.
 Another important thing to note is that rooms vary in size which can play into how many furnishings belong in a space.